Coming up next, our final news roundup and information overload hour.

 He did the debate.

-No, first he did an interview with me one-on-one, and then he did the the debate that I had with him and Ron DeSantis.
+No, first he did an interview with me one-on-one, and then he did the debate that I had with him and Ron DeSantis.

 Correct.

-Um, he has since pulled back from me.
+He has since pulled back from me.

-I said, why don't you go sit down with him?
+And I said, instead of funding a legal strategy against Donald Trump to Trump-proof your state, I said, why don't you go sit down with him?

 I'll arrange the meeting.